-High Tea at The Tea Collective in Newcastle, Australia
+High Tea at The Tea Collective in Newcastle, NSW

 The Tea Collective is not only a fantastic tea shop in Newcastle (that serves DUMPLINGS, what a divine mix of treats) – they host High Tea as well.
 I quite fancied spoiling my Mum a little for Mother’s Day in 2018, so we headed there to see what was on offer.